-On any home on a public water system, Perkins Home Services, LLC checks to see if there is a backflow preventer in place, and we note on our report if verified or if it is lacking.
+On any home on a public water system, Perkins Home Services, LLC, checks to see if there is a backflow preventer in place, and we note on our report if verified or if it is lacking.
 If there is no backflow preventer, we suggest that one be installed, even if the water district in that area does not require it.
-Chances are, in the near future, they will, and the new owner should be aware that this may be a future cost for them.
+Chances are, shortly, they will, and the new owner should be aware that this may be a future cost for them.

 How much does it cost?

-Installing a backflow preventer is relatively inexpensive; usually in the neighborhood of $150 to $200.
+Installing a backflow preventer is relatively inexpensive, usually in the neighborhood of $150 – $200.